 Government agencies have created strict regulations that apply to trucks transporting hazardous materials.
 These vehicles are required to travel in the safest and most cautious manner possible.
 There are a wide variety of hazardous substances that will trigger this heightened level of care, including gases, radioactive substances, corrosive materials, explosives, and flammable or combustible substances.
 As an example, trucks carrying hazardous materials must display a placard on the exterior of the vehicle for other motorists to see.
 According to Florida law, drivers are also required to obtain a commercial driver’s license and complete all of the applicable training and licensing requirements before they may transport dangerous substances unsupervised.
 There are also a number of regulations that apply to the manner in which these substances may be packaged, loaded, identified, and carried on the truck.

 Accidents involving trucks carrying hazardous materials often lead to horrific and permanent injuries.
-Having handled numerous cases of this kind, the dedicated Naples lawyers at the Law Offices of Adam Baron have the experience and tenacity that you need to put a strong claim forward.
-We also serve people who need a motor vehicle collision attorney in Fort Myers, Coral Springs, Tamarac, North Miami Beach, and other cities in Broward and Miami-Dade Counties.
+Having handled numerous cases of this kind, the dedicated Coral Springs truck accident lawyers at the Law Offices of Adam Baron have the experience and tenacity that you need to put a strong claim forward.
+We also serve people who need a personal injury attorney in Fort Myers, Coral Springs, Tamarac, North Miami Beach, and other cities in Broward and Miami-Dade Counties.
 Our team can assist you with gathering evidence, contacting insurance companies, and ensuring that your rights are protected.
 To schedule a free consultation, call us now at one of our regional office locations.
 You can contact us in Broward County at (954) 247-4878, in Miami-Dade County at (305) 770-2131, or in Naples/Fort Myers at (239) 352-5511, or you can also contact us online.